Justin-Diner/AccioBnB/README.md

 * Asset Storage: AWS Simple Cloud Stoage (S3) with IAM user permissions.

 # Account Creation
 Users are able to explore the site without being signed up.
 However, they are prompted to sign in when required to do so.
-Once prompted, users are able to create an account, log in, or login as a demo user.
+Once prompted, users are able to create an account, log into their own account, or login as a demo user.
 As a demo user, you are able to experience the site's full functionality.
 Error handling and password protection is also included.
-The user receives errors if they do not pass certain database and validation checks (handled by the Ruby on Rails backend) and displayed on the login page.
+The user receives errors if they do not pass database and validation checks (handled by the Ruby on Rails backend) and displayed on the login page.

-Notably, the log in and account creation forms are modals.
-The modals are available in almost all portions of the site and use Redux front-end state to determine whether or not they should be displayed.
-The "ui" slice of state keeps track of whether a modal should be showing or not showing.
-The modal component itself also keeps track of whether it should be showing in its own React state.
+The log in and account creation forms are modals.
+The modals are available in all portions of the site and use the application's front-end state to determine whether or not they should be displayed.
+The "ui" slice of state has its own reducer and keeps track of whether a modal should or should not be shown.
+The modal component itself also utilizes the React useState hook to keep track of whether it should be shown.

 ![Introduction Gif](./acciointro.gif)